Inter-Services Intelligence: History

 On 5 July 1977 through Operation Fair Play, the ISI began collecting intelligence on the Pakistan Communist Party and the Pakistan Peoples Party.
 The Soviet–Afghan War in the 1980s saw the enhancement of the ISI's covert operations.
 A special Afghanistan section known as the SS Directorate was created under the command of Brigadier Mohammed Yousaf to oversee day-to-day operations in Afghanistan.
-Officers from the ISI's Covert Action Division received training in the United States, and "many covert action experts of the CIA were attached to the ISI to guide it in its operations against Soviet troops by using the Afghan Mujahideen".
+The ISI's black ops unit is the Covert Action Division.
+Officers from the Covert Action Division received training in the United States, and "many covert action experts of the CIA were attached to the ISI to guide it in its operations against Soviet troops by using the Afghan Mujahideen".

 Many analysts (mainly Indian and American) believe that the ISI provides support to militant groups, though others think these allegations remain unsubstantiated.

 The ISI has often been accused of playing a role in major terrorist attacks across India including militancy in Kashmir, the July 2006 Mumbai Train Bombings, the 2001 Indian Parliament attack, the 2006 Varanasi bombings, the August 2007 Hyderabad bombings, and the 2008 Mumbai attacks.

 The ISI has been accused of supporting Taliban forces and recruiting and training mujahideen to fight in Afghanistan and Kashmir.
 Based on communication interceptions, US intelligence agencies concluded Pakistan's ISI was behind the attack on the Indian embassy in Kabul on 7 July 2008, a charge that the governments of India and Afghanistan had laid previously.
-It is believed to be aiding these organisations in eradicating perceived enemies or those opposed to their cause, including India, Russia, China, Israel, the United States, the United Kingdom, and other members of NATO.
-Satellite imagery from the Federal Bureau of Investigation suggest the existence of several terrorist camps in Pakistan, with at least one militant admitting to being trained in the country.
+It is believed to be aiding these organizations in eradicating perceived enemies or those opposed to their cause.
+Satellite imagery from the Federal Bureau of Investigation suggested the existence of several training camps in Pakistan, with at least one militant admitting to being trained in the country.
 As part of the ongoing Kashmir conflict, Pakistan is alleged to be backing separatist militias.
-Many nonpartisan sources believe that officials within Pakistan's military and the ISI sympathise with and aid Islamic terrorists, saying that the "ISI has provided covert but well-documented support to terrorist groups active in Kashmir, including the al-Qaeda affiliate Jaish-e-Mohammed".
+Many nonpartisan sources believe that officials within Pakistan's military and the ISI sympathies with and aid Islamist militant and insurgent groups, saying that the ISI has provided covert, but well-documented support to separatist groups active in Kashmir, including Jaish-e-Mohammed.

-General Javed Nasir confessed to assisting the besieged Bosnian Muslims, supporting Chinese Muslims in Xinjiang despite a UN arms embargo, rebel Muslim groups in the Philippines, and some religious groups in Central Asia.
+General Javed Nasir confessed to assisting the besieged Bosnian Muslims.
 The National Intelligence Coordination Committee (NICC) of Pakistan is headed by the Director-General of Inter-Services Intelligence.
 The overarching intelligence coordination body was given assent by the Prime Minister of Pakistan in November 2020.
 It held its inaugural session on 24 June 2021, marking the date the committee became functional.

-Organizational structure
+Structure

 A director-general, who is traditionally a serving lieutenant general in the Pakistan Army, heads the ISI.
 Three deputy director generals, who are serving two-star military officers, report directly to the director general with each deputy heading three wings respectively: